Polk Street: Polk Gulch

 Polk Gulch is the neighborhood around a section of Polk Street and its immediate vicinity, which runs through the Nob Hill and Russian Hill neighborhoods from approximately Geary Street to Union Street.
 The name, somewhat humorous, arises because the street runs over an old stream at the bottom of a gently sloped valley.

 Polk Gulch was San Francisco's main gay neighborhood from the 1950s until the early 1980s, although around 1970 many gays began to move to The Castro (formally Eureka Valley) and SOMA because many large Victorian houses were available for low rent or could be purchased with low down payments.
 Only one gay bar, the Cinch, remains in the area.

 As the original center of the city's LGBT community, it had remained one of the core centers along with The Castro and the South of Market (SOMA).
 On New Year's Day 1965, police raided a gay fundraising party for the newly founded Council on Religion and the Homosexual in California Hall at 625 Polk Street, an incident that, according to some, marked the beginning of a more formally organized gay rights movement in San Francisco.

+By 1971, Polk Street was advertised as "one of the gayest streets in San Francisco".
 In 1972, Polk Street was the location of the first official San Francisco Gay Pride Parade.
 In the 1950s through the 1970s Halloween on Polk Street became a major attraction for tourists and locals.
+A migration from Polk Street to the Castro District happened in the 1970s for more affordable housing.

 In the 1990s and 2000s the neighborhood started to gentrify.
 It remains prominent for its nightlife.